Userdflt/Young-s-CV/README.md

 ---

 ## **SUMMARY**
 With a background in architecture and construction, I am now looking to pivot and delve deeper into the world of data, where my true passions lie.
 My experience in critical thinking, creative problem-solving, and attention to detail from the architectural discipline has equipped me with transferable skills for data-driven roles.

-I recently completed my (AUT Accredited), Data Science and AI certification with the Institute of Data gaining hands-on experience in Python, data analysis, machine learning, and AI (LLM and CNN) techniques.
+I recently completed my Data Science and AI certification with the Institute of Data (AUT Accredited), gaining hands-on experience in
+Python, date analysis, machine learning, and AI (deep learning) techniques.

-I am now looking to further develop my skills and secure a junior role within the data sector, where I can apply my knowledge to solve real-world problems and drive business success.

-Using my skills in Python, Natural Language Processing (NLP), SQL, Data Visualization, Machine Learning, and Deep Learning, I aim to make a positive contribution and continue growing in this exciting field.
+I am now looking to further develop my skills and secure a junior role within the data sector, where I can apply my knowledge to solve real-world problems and drive business success.Using my skills in Python, Natural Language Processing (NLP), SQL, Data Visualization, Machine Learning, and Deep Learning, I aim to make a positive contribution and continue growing in this exciting field.

 ---